Saintseneca

 Saintseneca is an American folk rock band from Columbus, Ohio, that was formed in 2007 by singer-songwriter and multi-instrumentalist Zac Little.
 The current band is made of Zac Little, Caeleigh Featherstone, Jessi Bream, and Andy Cook.
 They are known for their diverse range of instrumentation in both their recordings, as well as in their live performances.
-The band have released three EPs and four albums Last (2011), Dark Arc (2014), Such Things (2015), and Pillar of Na (2018).
+The band have released three EPs and five albums Last (2011), Dark Arc (2014), Such Things (2015), Pillar of Na (2018), and Highwalllow & Supermoon Songs (2025).
 The band utilizes a wide range of acoustic instrumentation (balalaika, mandolin, dulcimer, bağlama, floor percussion) with more contemporary elements such as synthesizers and electric guitars.

 Biography

 The band originated during Zac Little’s teenage years in a small Appalachian town in Noble County, Ohio.
 Little relocated to the city of Columbus, Ohio with original members Steva Jacobs and Luke Smith to attend Ohio State University.
 Throughout his college years in Columbus, Little accumulated and learned a number of instruments: banjo, mandolin, dulcimer and more, and upon meeting violinist Grace Chang, Saintseneca’s initial live line-up coalesced in the fall of 2008.
 This line-up toured regionally around the East Coast and released the four-track Saintseneca EP on September 1, 2009.
 This was followed with the release of the five track Grey Flag EP on March 30, 2010.